guidok91/spark-structured-streaming-kafka/README.md

 ## Table maintenance
 The streaming microbatches produce:
 - Lots of small files in the table.
-- Constant new Iceberg table snapshots.
+- Constant new Delta table versions.

-Therefore, we can periodically run these two maintenance procedures to mitigate the issues above:
+Therefore, we can periodically run these two maintenance processes to mitigate the issues above:
 - `make compact-small-files`
-- `make expire-old-snapshots`
+- `make vacuum`